Ferdinand von Trauttmansdorff: Prince of the Holy Roman Empire

 In 1805 for his diplomatic service, he received the title of Prince of the Holy Roman Empire and thus became Prince of Trauttmansdorff-Weinsberg.
 The title of Fürst was inheritable only by the Head of the family, while all other legitimate male line descendants were Count/Countess von Trauttmansdorff-Weinsberg.

 From August 1807 until his death in 1827 he served as Obersthofmeister to Emperor Franz.
 In this capacity he was responsible for organizing the Congress of Vienna in 1814/15.

 Personal life

-On 18 May 1772 he married in Vienna Countess Maria Karoline von Colloredo-Waldsee (1752-1832).
+On 18 May 1772 he married in Vienna Countess Maria Karoline von Colloredo-Waldsee (1752-1832), daughter of Prince Rudolph Joseph von Colloredo-Wallsee (1706–1788) and his wife, Countess Marie Gabriele von Starhemberg (1707–1793).
 They had 10 children, 5 of whom reached adulthood and had further issue.

 Death

 On 27 Aug 1827 he died in Vienna.